pixeldroid/programming-pages/docs/_layout_api/type.md

   - inheritance tree (subclasses)
   - field, property, and method signatures

+  The _interface list_ provides links to all the interface summary pages implemented by the described type.

+  The _ancestor chain_ provides links to all the parent types in the type hierarchy, up to the base type.

+  The _inheritance tree_ provides links to all direct sub-types of the described type.

+  For every provided _field_, _property_, or _method_, the declaration signature is rendered, showing links to parameter and value types.

+  All documentation sections occur in two levels of detail: both a short synopsis and a filter detail section.
+The synopsis links to the detail further down the page.

   Some page variables use a _method info_ value, which is an object with the following keys:
   ```yaml
   method_info: